makyo/stimmtausch.vim/README.md

 ## How do?

+### Writing

 Start a `tmux` or `screen` session, create a horizontal split pane, and `tail -f` the proper MUCK output file (e.g: `~/.local/share/stimmtausch/spr_ephah/out`) in the upper pane, and set the proper world with `<Leader>#` and you're ready to go.
 In insert mode, enter sends the current line, and in visual mode, it sends the current selection (so you can type up a few lines and send them at the same time; to get a new line, do `<ESC>o`)

+### Reading

+If you want vim's wordwrap, you can do `<Leader>#r` to have it read and follow the output file as well.
+A bit slow on longer buffers, though.
+You'll need the [Colorizer](https://github.com/chrisbra/Colorizer) plugin for this to work, too, otherwise you'll keep getting ANSI escapes.

 ## Why?!